kchen009/uni-app/README.md

-# GraphQL, Apollo, Node, Express, Sequelize starter
+# Uni App

 You must have Postgres running on your machine.
 I use [Postgres App](https://postgresapp.com/).
 The configuration/credentials can be set in the `server/config/config.json` file.

 `yarn install`
+configure your /server/config/config.json
 `yarn setup` - This runs 3 other comamnds in the package.json which

 - Creates a new Postgres database (Postgres must be runnning locally for this to work).